 Yet once I was on the road, it felt like just enough time to get a feel for the car, its acceleration, braking, and overall drivability.

-To experience the acceleration, despite not having time to leave the city limits, the instructor had me slow down to a near stop on several occasions.
+Despite not having time to leave the city limits, the instructor had me slow down to a near stop on several occasions to experience the acceleration.

 This allowed the cars in front of us to get some distance, and as the gap opened up, he'd tell me to gun it, and I'd press the gas pedal down.

 As we accelerated, I'd see the numbers on the digital speedometer increase rapidly, but I couldn't tell you what my top speed was.
 I was focused entirely on the road ahead of me.

-The instructor was excellent about telling me when to brake while driving in automatic, and when to downshift while using the paddles on the steering wheel.
+The instructor was excellent at telling me when to brake while driving in automatic and when to downshift while using the steering wheel's paddles.

 Overall, I felt more comfortable during this Ferrari driving experience than either of my previous two.